hbatistuzzo/Machine_Learning-Rain_in_Australia/README.md

 From the correlation matrix shown above, we can determine a desire cutoff point for highly correlated variable.
 Variables that are highly correlated with each other will have the same effect on the target variable.
 Hence, all the highly correlated variables are suggested to be removed from the analysis.
 The usual suspects are the pairs Temp9am/Temp3pm, Pressure9am/Pressure3pm, Humidity9am/Humidity3pm and cloud9am/cloud3pm.
 However, instead of removing one of the attributes in each pair, new variables will be created to preserve the full meaning of the variables, defined as an arithmetic mean between the pairs.
+This still needs to be implemented!

 ---